 For B2B marketing data more specifically, there's a focus on ‘soft opt-ins’ consent and new data breach rules.

 With regards to marketing communications, the PECR allows for soft opt-ins during ‘negotiations of sale’, but demands this contact be limited to the ‘context of the sale of a product or service’.
 And this now applies to instant and social messaging, VOIP, web-based email and the Internet of Things (IoT).
-You can read more about these new ePrivacy regulations here.

 The GDPR has strict rules concerning individuals' rights, so you might be wondering as a B2B marketer, do these rules differentiate between sole traders and limited companies?
 For example, are sole traders classed as individuals?